a8f/fef/CONTRIBUTING.md

 ### Testing

 [PyTest](https://docs.pytest.org/en/latest/) is used for testing.
+Tests are located in the `tests/` directory.

+To run tests, you will `pytest`, `paramiko`, and a [custom version of `mock-ssh-server`](https://github.com/a8f/mock-ssh-server/).
+You can install all requirements globally with `pip install -r tests/requirements.txt`.

-Any additional features should have new tests added to ensure their continued functionality.
-All tests should be located in the `tests/` directory. **Tests should be run while in the top level `fef` directory.** To run all tests, use `pytest`.
+**Tests should be run while in the top level `fef` directory.** To run all tests, use `pytest`.
 To run a specific test, use `pytest -q tests/testname.py`.